Skip to main content

 For soleus, bend back knee.

-Keep heel grounded for optimal results.
+Keep heel grounded throughout.

 Common Standing Calf Stretch mistakes